 There is only one kind of mind that a healthy adult brain produces: One that has the capacity to have a sense of responsibility to, and communion with, people never met, all living beings, and the earth.
-This is the well-integrated mind, when our quadrune minds become fully one in a healthy and mature way.
-In good times or at the end of the world, our Grownup nature is expressed in the same way: acting to reduce suffering, increase healing, and share the joy of living with all creatures.
-CCXIII Just as a Human's brain is well connected internally, so is the Human life well connected with the external world.
+This is the well-integrated brain, when our quadrune minds become fully one in a healthy and mature way.
+In good times or at the end of the world, our Grownup nature is expressed in the same way: acting to reduce suffering, increase healing, and share the joy of living with all creatures.ccxiv Just as a Human's brain is well connected internally, so is the Human life well connected with the external world.

 However, earth is not sentimental about human beings.
 If we fail, we fail.
 Earth goes on.
-If consciousness is the intrinsic nature of the universe, as a panpsychist would say, then it surely does not serve only the wishes of local Homo sapiens.
-Nevertheless, the whole universe is our home now, as much as it is for every other natural creature of earth.ccxiv
+If consciousness is the intrinsic nature of the universe, as a panpsychist might say, then it surely does not serve only the wishes of local Homo sapiens.
+Nevertheless, the whole universe is our home now, as much as it is for every other natural creature of earth.ccxv

 In a bold biological development, we have been given a brain capable of a sublime state of spiritual consciousness unknowable by any previous creature on earth.
-Just one catch: we cannot achieve it alone.
-The 21st century seems to be a critical opportunity for humanity to grow up and begin to be the spiritual beings we really are.
+Just one catch: we cannot achieve it on our own.
+The 21st century seems to be a critical opportunity for human beings to help each other grow up and begin to be the spiritual beings we really are.